henix/genconf.lua/README.md

 	luajit genconf.lua

+If values are not specified in command line, genconf.lua will prompt user to input the value:

+	$ luajit genconf.lua
+	redis.host=_

+The cursor will be after '=', then you input the value.

-It will ask you the value of variables.
-And then you can build your app.
+After configuration files generated, you can build or run your app.

-NOTE: lua and luajit both are OK, luajit is preferred.
+NOTE: Both lua and luajit are OK, luajit is preferred.
 I use [readline](http://www.gnu.org/software/readline/) via [luajit-ffi](http://luajit.org/ext_ffi.html) when it's available.
 So with luajit you can do better line editing.

-## Cache
+### Cache

 Once you have specified or inputed the value of a variable, genconf.lua will cache it in a file named `.genconf.cache.lua`.

-Next time when you need to run genconf.lua, just run:
+Next time instead of typing them again, just run:

 	lua genconf.lua --use-cached

-And you need not type the values again.
+genconf.lua will use the cached values.
 If there are new variables, you can still specify them in command line:

 	lua genconf.lua --use-cached "new.var=another test"

 NOTE: above example also showed how to deal with values that contains spaces.

+And the prompt will also change.
+For example, if you have used `localhost` as the values of `redis.host`:

+	$ luajit genconf.lua
+	redis.host=[localhost]_

+Then you type `Enter`, genconf.lua will automatically use `localhost` as the value of `redis.host`.

 How to clean the cache?
 Just remove `.genconf.cache.lua`.

+## Installation

+There are two choices:

+1. Add genconf.lua to your codebase
+2. Install genconf.lua (to for example /usr/bin) on every machine you use genconf.lua

+They both have advantages and disadvantages.

+1. Add genconf.lua to your codebase: if you want to upgrade it you must make a commit to all your codebases.
+2. Install it on machine: your code base depends on an external software.

+I recommend 1. for small projects and 2. for larger projects.

 ## Dependencies

-(Optional)
+* lua

+Optional:

 * luajit-ffi
 * readline